zavolanlab/mirflowz/docs/api/ascii_alignment_pileup.R.md

     identical sequence, or displayed on its own if the option `--do-not-collapse-alignments` is used.

+**SORTING**

+ASCII-style alignment pileups' final arrangement is controlled by the option `--sort-by` and the flag `--reverse-sort`.

+By default, pileups are sorted by the alignment counts in descending order.
+If two alignments have the same amount of counts, these are sorted from-left-to-right by their first and last nucleotide position.

+Use `--sort-by="position"` to arrange the alignments by their first nucleotide's position (from-left-to-right).
+If more than one alignment starts at the same location, these are additionally sorted by counts (descending order), and by their last nucleotide's position (from-left-to-right).

+Both sorting types can be reversed by using the flag `--reverse-sort`: from "from-left-to-right" to "from-right-to-left" for sort type "position", and from "descending" to "ascending" for sort type "counts".

 **EXPECTED OUTPUT**

 For each BED interval, one TSV is written to `--output-directory`: